AnswerrocketKW/mcp-test/README.md

-# AnswerRocket MCP Server
+# AnswerRocket Multi-Copilot MCP Server

 An MCP (Model Context Protocol) server that provides access to AnswerRocket's analytics and insights platform.
-This server allows LLM clients to interact with AnswerRocket copilots, run skills, and ask questions directly.
+This server automatically creates **separate MCP servers for each copilot** in your AnswerRocket instance, allowing dedicated, focused interactions with individual copilots through LLM clients.

 ## Features

+- 🚀 **Multi-Copilot Architecture**: Automatically creates separate MCP servers for each copilot in your AnswerRocket instance
+- 🎯 **Dedicated Copilot Servers**: Each copilot gets its own MCP server with copilot-specific tools and capabilities
-- 🤖 **Copilot Management**: Get information about available copilots and their capabilities
+- 🤖 **Copilot Management**: Get information about individual copilots and their capabilities
-- 🛠️ **Skill Operations**: List, inspect, and run specific skills within copilots
+- 🛠️ **Skill Operations**: List, inspect, and run specific skills within each copilot
-- 💬 **Interactive Q&A**: Ask questions directly to AnswerRocket copilots and receive insights
+- 💬 **Interactive Q&A**: Ask questions directly to specific AnswerRocket copilots and receive insights
 - 📊 **Rich Responses**: Get both text responses and HTML artifacts for data visualizations

 ## Quick Install